Alfredo-Vargas/ai4im/analysis/final_report.md

 - So far we have a good `f1-score` for both the minority and majority classes with values above $80$%.
 - We can clearly identified two regions when feature engineering one related to the under fitting region when `p-values` when using the `tfresh`.
 One region corresponds to the under-fitting region ($p-value < 0.48$), meaning we have less features (52% or more are considered rare features and therefore ignored).
 The other region corresponds to the over-fitting region with $p-value > 0.48$ (52% or less are considered rare features and therefore ignored.)

+#### Explainability

+- During the feature engineering process `p-value` tuning allows to detect high correlated features in a dataset.
+If one selects purposely a dataset with the lower p-value and higher performance, one can more easily extract insights that could become relevant for the manufacturing process of the bins in question or the injection moulding in question.

+- The dataset with `p-value=0.01` has the lowest amount of features and quite high precision (above $80%$).
+Those features include mostly some Fourier transform coefficients, among others parameters.
+Meaning that highly localized points in the configuration space of the features are the most relevant to make the distinction between a valid and not valid classes.
+Tracking those parameters could also give insight of what features are the most important when engineering the studied bins.

 - TODO:
     - Obtain optimal `p-values` when using other ML methods.